siddharthaxroy/test/content/_index.md

 ---

+❗ Interested in joining our research laboratory?
+Review our [current postdoc/PhD/undergraduate student openings](/hiring/) and apply.

 ❗ New paper: [A Possible Nocebo Effect in Children Following the Flint Water Crisis: Evidence From Schoolteacher Perceptions and Neuropsychological Evaluations](https://doi.org/10.1017/dmp.2024.106). *Disaster Management and Public Health Preparedness.* 2024.

 ❗ In the news: [Denver Water is halfway through replacing lead pipes.
 Why didn't this happen sooner? ](https://www.kunc.org/news/2024-11-07/denver-water-is-halfway-through-replacing-lead-pipes-why-didnt-this-happen-sooner). *NPR Colorado and National.* 11/07/24